- Clinical science

 - Areas without P. falciparum; (some areas of Central/South America, Mexico, China, South Korea): primaquine

-- Agents that are safe during pregnancy: chloroquine, atovaquone, proguanil, mefloquine
+- Agents that are safe during pregnancy: chloroquine, mefloquine

-Prophylactic medication cannot prevent infection but suppresses the clinical course and symptoms by killing the parasite before it can cause a severe infection.
-There is no prophylactic medication that provides protection against all potential parasites.
+Prophylactic medication cannot prevent infection but instead suppresses the course of the disease and its symptoms by killing the parasite within the host before it can cause severe disease.
+There is no prophylactic medication that provides protection against all species of the Plasmodium genus.

 Obligation to report